ALRhub/MTS3/readme.md

 </figure>

 # Requirements
-The repository is build on Python==3.10 and Pytorch==1.13.1 and we are working on a migration of Pytorch==2.1.0.
+The repository is build on Python 3.10 and Pytorch 1.13.1 and we are working on a migration of Pytorch==2.1.0.
 All necessary packages are listed in requirements.txt.

 Example installation:
 ```